Ongoing Projects

 Linking Climate Variability and Vector-Borne Disease

 Climate impacts vector-borne disease through a number of pathways.
-For instance, temperature and precipitation play critical roles in malaria prevalence by affecting the life cycle and behavior of its carrier, the Anopheles mosquito, as well as the malaria parasite itself.
-Currently, I am working to identify spatial and temporal patterns of West Nile virus in the United States to link West Nile virus outbreaks to predictable climate factors and subsequently increase the lead-time of early warning systems.
-In earlier work, I led an interdisciplinary team which compared weekly district-level malaria rates with observed sea surface temperatures and atmospheric reanalysis data to link two modes of interannual climate variability to precipitation and malaria rates in Mozambique.
+For instance, temperature and precipitation play critical roles in West Nile virus transmission by affecting the life cycle and behavior of its carrier, the Culex mosquito, as well as the virus itself.
+Currently, I am working to identify spatial and temporal patterns of West Nile virus in the United States to link West Nile virus outbreaks to predictable climate factors and increase the lead-time of early warning systems.
+In earlier work, I led an interdisciplinary team which compared weekly district-level malaria rates with observed sea surface temperatures and atmospheric reanalysis data to link two modes of interannual climate variability to precipitation and malaria rates in Mozambique

 Maximizing the Effective Use of Climate Data in Health Research